mkonkel/DecomposeNavigation/README.md

 - Application should handle the Tab Navigation.
 - Application should handle the async operations with coroutines.

-In the next posts I will also cover the [Voyager](https://github.com/mkonkel/VoyagerNavigation), Apyx and Composer navigation libraries.
+In the next posts I will also cover the [Voyager](https://github.com/mkonkel/VoyagerNavigation), [Apyx](https://github.com/mkonkel/AppyxNavigation) and
+JetpackCompose navigation libraries.

 ### The project:

-Base project setup as always is made with [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com), we also need to add some [Decompose](https://arkivanov.github.io/Decompose/getting-started/installation/#__tabbed_1_2) as it is the core thing that we would like to examine.
+Base project setup as always is made with [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com), we also need to add some [Decompose](https://arkivanov.github.io/Decompose/) as it is the core thing that we would like to examine.
 There is also one thing that we need to add to the project and that is the [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization) plugin.